 What are the key factors to consider when setting up a foreign subsidiary?

-The key to successful tax planning is to understand the tax laws and regulations in each country where you operate, and to structure your business accordingly. – Reuven Avi-Yonah, Professor of Law, University of Michigan (Tax Notes, 2018)
+The key to successful tax planning is to understand the tax laws and regulations in each country where you operate, and to structure your business accordingly. – Reuven Avi-Yonah, Professor of Law, University of Michigan, 2018

 What are the best practices for setting up a foreign subsidiary?